SmolDuck02/Chill/README.md

 ```powershell
 .\MoonScene\StartMoonReminder.ps1
 ```
-This will show the scene immediately, then pop up every hour.
+This will show the scene immediately, then pop up at your configured interval.
 Minimize the window and let it run.
 Press `Ctrl+C` to stop.

 ### Launch in New Window
 ```powershell